zac7777/Entropy/Entropy/Classes/Trickster.md

 HP: 1d10 + 2 * Memory
 AP: 6 + Insight / 2

-*Forced Ignorance:* During combat, enemy creatures with no awareness of you have -2 Reasoning and Memory
+*Blissful Ignorance:* During combat, enemy creatures with no awareness of you have -2 Reasoning and Memory
 ###### Moves
 *Taunt:* 1 AP, target creature that can see you is aggravated against you for a turn